 Capital One Bowl 2014 News and Updates

 Founded in 1947, the Capital One Bowl was previously called the Tangerine and the Florida Citrus Bowl, and is one of the oldest college football bowls around.
-It became known as the “Little Bowl with the Big Heart” as all proceeds went to charity, and since 1985—boasting $4.55 million a year—it proudly presents the largest payout of all non-BCS bowls.
+It became known as the “Little Bowl with the Big Heart” as all proceeds went to charity, and since 1985—boasting $4.55 million a year, and proudly presents the largest payout of all non-College Football Playoff bowls.
 Fans wont want to miss out on the Capital One Bowl’s famous Mascot Challenge, where fans vote for their favorite college mascot among 15 nominees.
-The winner is announced at halftime, and receives $20,000 to benefit the school’s mascot program: recently Raider Red from Texas Tech was crowned king.
+The winner is announced at halftime, and receives $20,000 to benefit the school’s mascot program.